 I offer relational, trauma-informed psychotherapy that is body-aware, carefully paced, and formulation-led.

-My work tends to suit people who may already understand their difficulties to some degree, but still find that insight alone has not been enough to bring lasting change.
+My work often suits people who may already understand their difficulties to some degree, yet still find that insight alone has not been enough to bring lasting change.
 Often, something deeper remains active in the body, nervous system, or relational patterns, especially under stress, uncertainty, or closeness.

-I pay close attention to pace.
-I do not tend to rush towards the deepest material.
+I pay close attention to pace and do not rush towards the deepest material.
 Where needed, the work begins with stabilisation: helping life feel more manageable, supporting regulation, and creating enough steadiness for deeper therapy to become possible.
-In trauma work, stabilisation is not separate from the therapy; it is often part of the work itself.
+In trauma work, stabilisation is not separate from therapy; it is often part of the work itself.

-I work with individuals, couples, and groups, and I also offer clinical supervision.
+I work with individuals, couples, and groups, and also offer clinical supervision.

 I am a UKCP-registered psychotherapist and clinical supervisor, and a BACP-registered member.
 I offer psychotherapy for adults aged 16+ in person in Shinfield, Reading, and online.

-My work is particularly shaped by relational Transactional Analysis Psychotherapy, together with substantial post-qualifying training in trauma-informed, body-aware approaches.
-These include Sensorimotor Psychotherapy, Deep Brain Reorienting (DBR), EMDR, and ILF neurofeedback.
+My work is particularly shaped by Relational Transactional Analysis Psychotherapy, together with substantial post-qualifying training in trauma-informed, body-aware approaches, including Sensorimotor Psychotherapy, Deep Brain Reorienting (DBR), EMDR, and ILF neurofeedback.

-Many people who come to me are living with anxiety, overwhelm, shutdown, dissociation, relationship difficulties, or longstanding patterns that remain hard to shift.
-Some arrive already thinking in terms of trauma or attachment; others simply know that something has felt persistently difficult for a long time, even if they are still functioning outwardly.
+Many of the people who come to me are living with anxiety, overwhelm, shutdown, dissociation, relationship difficulties, or longstanding patterns that remain hard to shift.
+Some arrive already thinking in terms of trauma or attachment; others simply have a sense that something has felt difficult for a long time, even if they are still functioning outwardly.

 Before training as a psychotherapist, I worked in telecommunications for over 25 years.
-That background still influences how I work: clear thinking, careful pacing, thoughtful structure, and regular review points.
-For some clients, this helps therapy feel more grounded and manageable, especially when life already feels pressured, confusing, or overloaded.
+That background still influences how I work: with clear thinking, careful pacing, thoughtful structure, and regular review points.
+For some clients, this helps therapy feel more grounded and manageable, especially when life already feels demanding or hard to make sense of.

 Like all UKCP registered psychotherapists and psychotherapeutic counsellors I can work with a wide range of issues, but here are some areas in which I have a special interest or additional experience.